Cancer Research UK logo.

 Risks and causes of laryngeal cancer

-Anything that can increase your risk of cancer is called a risk factor.
+Anything that can increase your risk of getting a disease is called a risk factor.

-Factors that increase your risk
+Factors that increase the risk

 Smoking